oz99/uO_Nonlinear_Photonics/README.md

 Our website can be found at the following link: https://www.nonlinearphotonics.ca/

+## Research Areas

+### III-V Integrated Photonics
+We design, fabricate, and characterize integrated photonic devices based on III-V semiconductors and III-nitrides for nonlinear and quantum applications.

+### Terahertz Photonics
+We study the nonlinear optical properties of various materials at THz frequencies.

+### Metamaterials
+We explore nanostructuring and local-field effects as mechanisms to control and enhance the optical properties of materials.

 ## Semiconductor Statistics

+### III-Vs
 Our publication "Group III-V semiconductors as promising nonlinear integrated photonic platforms," contains info on III-V semiconductors optical properties, especially the nonlinear properties. https://www.tandfonline.com/doi/pdf/10.1080/23746149.2022.2097020